Fisheries industry fact sheet

 Need help understanding your WHS obligations?
 Try these government resources:

-- See the Australian Maritime Safety Authority for details on National System for Domestic Commercial Vessel Safety.
+- See the Australian Maritime Safety Authority for details on Australian standards and regulations for vessels and operators.

 - For industry specific WHS information, see Safe Work Australia.